Refer a Patient

 What you can do for your loved one.

 Being present for your loved one in their time of need is one of the most important things you can do.
 Sometimes just being a comforting presence to your loved one is enough.
 As a family caregiver, you can also make sure to pay attention for the signs of end-of-life diabetes and report them to your loved one’s medical service providers.
+It may be helpful to understand hospice eligibility requirements to see if your loved one can start benefitting from improved quality of life now.

 How hospice can help with end-stage Diabetes.